 - Is easier to cut and install than heavier sheathing products.

-- Protects against condensation on the inside wall by keeping the interior of the wall warmer.
+- Protects against condensation on the inside wall by keeping the interior of the wall closer to the interior conditions.

 - Usually costs less than plywood or oriented strand board (OSB).